Kingswood College (Box Hill)

-Kingswood College a is coeducational K-12 college located in the eastern Melbourne suburb of Box Hill South, Victoria, Australia.
+Kingswood College is a coeducational K–12 college located in the eastern Melbourne suburb of Box Hill South, Victoria, Australia.
 It began as New College in 1890, and was known as Box Hill Grammar from 1928 to 1965.
 Among other associations, it operates in association with the Uniting Church in Australia but is not governed or managed by the Church.

 History

 In 1890, Arthur Stephenson established New College, in Rose Street Box Hill, as a boys' school for day students and boarders.
 The school was renamed Box Hill Grammar around 1928.
 The Methodist Church assumed responsibility for the school in 1929 and purchased a property in Station Street, Box Hill, known as Gwynton Park.
 A new building, the Cato Block, was built there in 1930.
 The move to the new site generated much optimism, and a master plan of imposing buildings was developed.
 However, the Great Depression and World War II had a damaging effect on the school and, instead of implementing the master plan, increased numbers of students had to be accommodated at virtually no cost.

 The school became co-educational in 1933 when girls were introduced to the boarding section of the school.
 That arrangement was unheard of at that time in mainstream church schools in Victoria, if not Australia.
 In 1936, there were 14 girls at the school and, in 1937, with 21 girls enrolled, co-educational classes were held.
 By 1945, there were 83 boys and 52 girls at the school and, by 1955, the numbers of students had increased to 174 boys and 73 girls.
 However, between 1964 and 1977, the school reverted to only enrolling boys.

 In 1937, the school granted Wesley College an option to purchase its land and buildings, in return for funds from Wesley to reduce some of the school's debt.
 In 1946, with Wesley struggling for space to accommodate increasing numbers, it opened negotiations to take over the school, and an agreement was reached in 1947 which, in effect, vested the school in Wesley, but allowed the school to maintain its own council until Wesley was ready to proceed.
 That proved to be a slow process and, when Box Hill Grammar's own enrolments increased in the early 1950s, the council became less enamoured of the idea.
 In 1955, it was finally abandoned, with Wesley paying the school £4,500 to recoup losses while Wesley's control had restricted development.